RV Financials: Understanding RV Prices

 - Very high mileage

-- Something minor but relatively costly wrong with it’s engine or transmission.
+- Something minor but relatively costly that needs work such as with its engine or transmission.

 But now, especially over the past decade or so, this price has become the maximum amount a dealer will allow you for your RV, even in excellent condition, as a trade-in value.

 NOTE: You should be aware of this fact about RV dealers.
-If you bought an RV for the NADA Average Retail Price from a typical dealer, and drove it to the same dealer the very next day to trade on another RV, they would invariably offer you the NADA Low Retail Price, or far too often an even lower price.
+In today's market, if you bought an RV for the NADA Average Retail Price from a typical dealer, and drove it to the same dealer the very next day to trade on another RV, they would invariably offer you somewhere near the NADA Low Retail Price, or far too often an even lower price.

 They do this because if they allow the Low Retail Price for a trade-in, and then sell the same RV used and “cleaned up” at the Average Retail price, they can have a very healthy markup (profit) on every RV they handle.

-This so-called price is not available on the Consumer side of the NADA site, but only to dealers.
+This so-called standard RV price is not available on the Consumer side of the NADA site, but is there for dealers to use.

 At one time, you could guess this Wholesale price to be approximately 20% below the Low Retail price of an RV.